grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### k6 Cloud

-The proper name for the entire cloud product, composed of both k6 Cloud Execution and k6 Cloud Test Results.
+The proper name for the entire cloud product, comprising both k6 Cloud Execution and k6 Cloud Test Results.

 Read more: [k6 Cloud docs](https://k6.io/docs/cloud)

 ### k6 options

 Values that configure a k6 test run.
-Can be set with command-line flags, environment variables, and in the script.
+You can set options with command-line flags, environment variables, and in the script.

 Read more: [k6 Options](/using-ky/k6-options)